It's Not Sustainable: When Men Hit Their Breaking Point

 (A) Climbing the career ladder

-The result after following this pattern of striving for success for 15-30 years, is that at the age of 35-50, they’re in a high-level role - manager, senior, associate, executive, director, CEO or on a board.
+The result after following this trajectory up the career ladder for 15-30 years, is that by the age of 35-55, they’re in a high-level role with high “professional status”—manager, senior, associate, partner, executive, director, CEO or on a board.
 This has given them power, influence, prestige, reputation, respect, importance, superiority and credibility.
-By all accounts they have a successful professional career.
+By all accounts, they have a successful professional career.

-Climbing the career ladder (A) provides the lifestyle (B).
+Climbing the career ladder (A) provides the luxury lifestyle (B).

 (C) Gain approval from others